AshwathElango0/ML-Projects/Drone Recognition and Tracking/README.md

 Install the dependencies by running the command 'poetry install'.

-Execute the code file 'main.py' using this environment.
+Execute the code file 'tracker.py' using this environment.
+'tracker_video.py' can be used to feed in an input video, and get an annotated output video.